 The EIB-CM understands that the Bank's services appraised this matter under the presumption that at the time of appraisal the Member State has correctly transposed the EU law into national laws.
 The EIB-CM also notes that in both the 2007 and 2010 versions of the Handbook, sections B1.2 (page 31) and C.2 (page 40) respectively, entitled "Environmental and Social Assessment - Main Tasks", it is stated: "[the Bank] carries out the following main tasks in the field of environmental and social assessment (...)
-Where an EIA is required, confirms the boundary of the project [clarifies the boundary of the project covered by the EIA, 2007 version] and the area of influence covered by the EIA and that this is in line with the EIA Directive, confirms that the main stages of the EIA are complete and documented (screening, scoping, studies, public consultation, planning consent/authorisation, and public informed of decision) (...)".
+Where an EIA is required, confirms the boundary of the project [clarifies the boundary of the project covered by the EIA, 2007 version] and the area of influence covered by the EIA are complete and documented (screening, scoping, studies, public consultation, planning consent/authorisation, and public informed of decision) (...)".